TrustlabTech/phishbert/README.md

 3. Duplicate the `env.example` file in the repo and paste in the API token you just generated as the TOKEN= value.
 Rename your edited `env.example` file to `.env`

 4. (Optional) Customize the concatenated regular expressions using `PATTERN` and, whether you want to warn users using `WARN_USER` and the warning message string using `WARNING` in the `.env` file

+**Important:** For phishbert to read and delete messages, *it must be added to the channels you wish to moderate*.
+Make sure to add your new phishbert user to all the channels you want it to monitor.

 A default profile photo for phishbert is [included in the repo](phishbert.png) if you'd like to use it.
 Feel free to name/brand your moderator bot whatever you'd like though 👍